ngenehub/deepltk_examples/1_Simple_Examples/11_Logistic_Regression_Single_Output/README.md

 # Single Output Logistic Regression

-#### This example demonstrates the use of [DeepLTK](https://www.ngene.co/deep-learning-toolkit-for-labview) for solving single output logistic regression problems. <br> This is a high-level overview of the project, with snapshots of the main VI.
+#### This example demonstrates the use of [DeepLTK](https://www.ngene.co/deep-learning-toolkit-for-labview) for solving single output logistic regression problems. <br> This is a high-level overview of the project, with snapshots of the main VIs.
 For detailed instructions, please refer to the full [blog post](https://www.ngene.co/post/deeplearning-with-labview-simple-boolean).
 ----

 In this example, we use [DeepLTK](https://www.ngene.co/deep-learning-toolkit-for-labview) to model the logical AND operator.